spress/spress.yosymfony.com/docs/2.0/writing-posts/index.md

 ---
 layout: default
 ---
 This is a post.
-You can mixing text and HTML like this:
+You can mix text and HTML like this:
 <a href="{{ "{{ site.url }}" }}"/about/>About me</a>.

 Uses variables in Markdown link: